 Compliance Labs maps every evaluated software against MITRE ATT&CK to connect regulatory coverage to real-world attack techniques.
 You see not only which controls a software addresses, but which threats it detects or prevents.

-Enterprise — covering IT attack tactics
+Enterprise IT attack tactics

-Mobile — covering mobile-specific attack vectors
+Mobile attack vectors

-ATLAS — for AI-specific threats
+AI-specific threats

 When Compliance Labs evaluates a software’s access control capabilities against DORA Art.
 9, the MITRE mapping shows which credential theft, privilege escalation, and lateral movement techniques those controls would detect or prevent.
 The compliance map tells you the software addresses the regulation.
 The threat map tells you what that means against real adversary behavior.